-Hazard Barriers (to reduce the probability) Hazardous Events Controls (to reduce the severity of harm) Incorrect stretcher placement Check adjustmentsCoach rowers to check Capsize due to hands going past chest Rescue with launch Teach capsize drill and buddy rescue technique Use Lifejacket or buoyancy aid Check adjustmentsCoach rowers to check Musculo-Skeletal Disorders and strains First aidRestGentle exercisePhysiotherapy Incorrect gearing Check adjustmentsCoach rowers to check Musculo-Skeletal Disorders and strains First aidRestGentle exercisePhysiotherapy Gate not fastened Check equipment before going afloatCoach rowers to check equipment Capsize due to lost oar Rescue with safety boat or attempt rescue with another rowing boat.
-Steering Check adjustmentsCoach rowers to check Inability to steer correctly Have safety boat and throw lines available to rescue rowers and recover boat Use throw lines from the bank to pull the boat into the bank (or shallow water) Heel restraints broken or too loose, shoes not securely fixed to the stretcher Check equipment before going afloat Coach rowers to check equipment Do not go afloat until fixed May be trapped in capsized boat by feet caught in shoes Rescue with safety boat or attempt rescue with another rowing boat.
-Seats, shoes or footplates loose or broken Check equipment before going afloat Coach rowers to check equipment Defect/maintenance log Mark and quarantine faulty equipment May struggle to get back to boathouse against stream or wind Have safety boat and throw lines available to rescue rowers and recover boat Use throw lines from the bank to pull the boat into the bank (or shallow water) Carry an anchor Carry extra clothing, drinking water, radio to call for assistance, etc.
+Hazard Barriers (to reduce the probability) Hazardous Events Controls (to reduce the severity of harm) Incorrect stretcher placement Check adjustments Coach rowers to check Capsize due to hands going past chest Rescue with launch Teach capsize drill and buddy rescue technique Use Lifejacket or buoyancy aid Check adjustments Coach rowers to check Musculo-Skeletal Disorders and strains First aidRestGentle exercisePhysiotherapy Inappropriate gearing Check adjustmentsCoach rowers to check Musculo-Skeletal Disorders and strains First aidRestGentle exercisePhysiotherapy Gate not fastened Check equipment before going afloatCoach rowers to check equipment Capsize due to lost oar Rescue with safety boat or attempt buddy with another rowing boat.
+Steering failure Check adjustments Coach rowers to check Inability to steer correctly Have safety boat and throw lines available to rescue rowers and recover boat Use throw lines from the bank to pull the boat into the bank (or shallow water) Heel restraints broken or too loose, shoes not securely fixed to the stretcher Check equipment before going afloatCoach rowers to check equipmentDo not go afloat until fixed May be trapped in capsized boat by feet caught in shoes Rescue with safety boat or attempt buddy rescue with another rowing boat.
+Seats, shoes or footplates loose or broken or steering failure Check equipment before going afloat Coach rowers to check equipment Defect/maintenance log Mark and quarantine faulty equipment May struggle to get back to boathouse against stream or wind Have safety boat and throw lines available to rescue rowers and recover boat Use throw lines from the bank to pull the boat into the bank (or shallow water) Carry an anchor Carry extra clothing, drinking water, radio to call for assistance, etc.

-Hazard Barriers (to reduce the probability) Hazardous Events Controls (to reduce the severity of harm) Steering failure Check equipment before going afloat Coach rowers to check equipment Defect/maintenance log Mark and quarantine faulty equipment May struggle to get back to boathouse against stream or wind Have safety boat and throw lines available to rescue rowers and recover boat Use throw lines from the bank to pull the boat into the bank (or shallow water) Carry an anchor Carry extra clothing, drinking water, radio to call for assistance, etc. Steering failure (continued) Check equipment before going afloat Coach rowers to check Defect/maintenance log Mark and quarantine faulty equipment Coach coxes and rowers to steer by pressure Collision with bank, another boat or a solid object Have safety boat and throw lines available to rescue rowers and recover boat Use throw lines from the bank to pull the boat into the bank (or shallow water) Carry first aid kit and radio or mobile phone to contact emergency services Have trained first aiders available Hatch covers missing Ensure covers are all fitted correctly Boat may sink if swamped Have safety boat and throw lines available to rescue rowers and recover boat Use throw lines from the bank to pull the boat into the bank (or shallow water) Row or tow boat to shore then carry or tow empty boat to boathouse or relaunch and row back Adequate boat buoyancy
+Hazard Barriers (to reduce the probability) Hazardous Events Controls (to reduce the severity of harm) Steering failure Check equipment before going afloat Coach rowers to check Defect/maintenance log Mark and quarantine faulty equipment Coach coxes and rowers to steer by pressure Collision with bank, another boat or a solid object Have safety boat and throw lines available to rescue rowers and recover boat Use throw lines from the bank to pull the boat into the bank (or shallow water) Carry first aid kit and radio or mobile phone to contact emergency services Have trained first aiders available Hatch covers missing or not correctly fitted Ensure covers are all fitted correctly Boat may sink if swamped Have safety boat and throw lines available to rescue rowers and recover boat Use throw lines from the bank to pull the boat into the bank (or shallow water) Row or tow boat to shore then carry or tow empty boat to boathouse or relaunch and row back